ID

 Identity-match strategy

-Preferred mechanism for every shape: VALUES (idx, key1, key2, …) derived table joined against the verb’s RETURNING result, with ORDER BY idx on the outer select.
-This is the federation _entities dispatch pattern adapted to DML; idx is the positional scatter key, the key* columns are whatever identifies an input row to its produced row.
+The positional mechanism is an idx-ordered VALUES (idx, key1, key2, …) derived table, ORDER BY input.idx on the outer select.
+This is the federation _entities dispatch pattern: idx is the positional scatter key, the key* columns identify an input row to its produced row.
+What the VALUES table joins against differs by verb, and R305 already owns one of the two substrates:

-• INSERT, server-generated PK with no client-side identity: VALUES-JOIN does not work because SQL has no way to carry idx from INSERT … SELECT source rows into the RETURNING output.
-Fall back to per-row INSERT executed as a single JDBC batch (PreparedStatement.addBatch
+• INSERT, server-generated PK with no client-side identity.
+Neither path works: there is no client key to re-fetch on, and SQL cannot carry idx from INSERT … SELECT source rows into RETURNING.
+Fall back to per-row INSERT as a single JDBC batch (PreparedStatement.addBatch

-The dispatch ("does this INSERT have client-side identity?") is a classify-time decision against the @input resolution: if the input record carries any column that is a PK or part of a UNIQUE index on the target table, take the single-statement + VALUES-JOIN path; otherwise per-row batched.
-Multi-row INSERT order-preservation is not assumed even in the non-RLS happy path; PostgreSQL preserves it in practice, but the SQL spec does not promise it, and the carrier contract is too load-bearing to rest on de-facto behavior.
+The INSERT dispatch ("does this INSERT have client-side identity?") is a classify-time decision against the @input resolution: if the input record carries any column that is a PK or part of a UNIQUE index on the target table, take the re-fetch VALUES-join path; otherwise per-row batched.
+Multi-row order-preservation is not assumed even in the non-RLS happy path; PostgreSQL preserves it in practice, but the SQL spec does not promise it, and the carrier contract is too load-bearing to rest on de-facto behavior.

 @service producer alignment